Suryasadasivam/Diabetes_Machine_learning_Analysis/README.md

 **Repository Structure**

 - diabetes_prediction_dataset.csv: Contains the raw data file used in the analysis.
-- s.ipynb: Python script containing the code for data preprocessing, analysis, and prediction.
+- Mlstreamli.py.ipynb: Python script containing the code for data preprocessing, analysis, and prediction.

 **Dependencies**